8ta4/say/DONTREADME.md

 `say` is a tool designed for capturing thoughts and ideas through continuous voice recording.
 It's a personal reflection-focused tool that avoids any potential legal complications.

 Voice is an efficient medium for brain-to-computer communication.
-However, it may require some adaptation in your thought process.
-You might need to learn to verbalize every internal monologue and express yourself more coherently.

-Prolonged speaking can strain your voice, and continuous speaking may require voice training.

 `say` allows you to capture your thoughts in situations where traditional note-taking isn't feasible, such as when you're in bed or when your hands are occupied.

-To avoid contaminating your recordings, you might want to consider living alone or avoiding playing any songs or movies that could interfere with your recording.
-If you are married, consider getting a divorce.

 Journaling can have therapeutic effects, and `say` automates this process, potentially providing catharsis.